joshbeard/joshbeard.me-website/src/me.md

 Checkout my [last.fm](https://www.last.fm/user/joshbeard) profile for my music stats (with lots of gaps) dating back to 2005.

-### Politics and Culture

-Although I occasionally feel the urge to express my opinions on political or social issues, I typically hold back, confining such discussions to my family or closest friends.
-I was more flippant online 20 years ago, when things seemed a bit less consequential and the separation of online and offline was more distinct.
-My stance has increasingly become contrarian against dominant social, cultural, and political issues, trends, and ideologies, which I've observed growing more authoritarian and dogmatic in recent years.
-Concurrently, my own viewpoints have evolved significantly.

 ```ascii-art-left
         _,--',   _._.--._____
  .--.--';_'-.', ";_      _.,-'